spiral-sec/blackstar/README.md

 - [x] Crypt the virus from another program
 - [x] Create a library for all the common code
-- [ ] Create a usable and working spyware, reading and transmitting important files, logging keystrokes, and setting up a revshell
+- [x] Create a usable and working spyware, reading and transmitting important files, logging keystrokes, and setting up a revshell
-- [ ] Add some encryption methods
+- [x] Improve encryption method
 - [ ] Add python webserver to get a nice web interface with all the retrieved data